edwardsmarkf/fastfeathers/README.md

 ### List Of Examples:
-0) turorial examples:  (No other setup required.)
+1) turorial examples:  (No other setup required.)

     -- **in-memory-db-example.bsh** - Worlds simplest and smallest example to see feathers in action.

-    -- **simple-real-time-api.bsh** - Real-time API referenced in the documenation, with a couple of extras.
+    -- **simple-real-time-api.bsh** - Real-time API referenced in the tutorial, with a couple of extras.

-1)  **init-feathers-setup.bsh** - Installs and Initializes the feathers enviroment.
+2)  **init-feathers-setup.bsh** - Installs and Initializes the feathers enviroment.
 Required for every feathers example below.

-2) **chat-default.bsh** - this will quickly install the [feathers tutorial chat example](https://docs.feathersjs.com/guides/chat/readme.html).
+3) **chat-default.bsh** - this will quickly install the [feathers tutorial chat example](https://docs.feathersjs.com/guides/chat/readme.html).

-3) **chat-gmail.bsh** - rework of the **chat-default.bsh** example, except this uses a Gmail address to log in.
+4) **chat-gmail.bsh** - rework of the **chat-default.bsh** example, except this uses a Gmail address to log in.

-4) **chat-github.bsh** - rework of the **chat-default.bsh** example, except this uses a Github address to log in.
+5) **chat-github.bsh** - rework of the **chat-default.bsh** example, except this uses a Github address to log in.

-5) **gmail-login.bsh** - simple example of using gmail to log in rather than the default authentication (Local Storage NeDB).
+6) **gmail-login.bsh** - simple example of using gmail to log in rather than the default authentication (Local Storage NeDB).

-6) **gmail-hook.bsh** - simple example of using **gmail-login.bsh**, but includes a hook to capture gmail information such as first name, etc
+7) **gmail-hook.bsh** - simple example of using **gmail-login.bsh**, but includes a hook to capture gmail information such as first name, etc

-7) **gmail-service.bsh** - example of using both **gmail-login.bsh** and **gmail-hook.bsh**, but also includes an SQL service to save Gmail information such as first name.
+8) **gmail-service.bsh** - example of using both **gmail-login.bsh** and **gmail-hook.bsh**, but also includes an SQL service to save Gmail information such as first name.
 This one has a very crude user-interface using the browser-console.

-8) **github-login.bsh** - example of using Github to log in rather than the default authentication (Local Storage NeDB).
+9) **github-login.bsh** - example of using Github to log in rather than the default authentication (Local Storage NeDB).

-9) **github-hook.bsh** - example of using Github-login.bsh, but includes a hook to capture Gmail information such as first name, etc
+10) **github-hook.bsh** - example of using Github-login.bsh, but includes a hook to capture Gmail information such as first name, etc

-10) **custom-service.bsh** - a very simple example of a custom service which reverses strings.
+11) **custom-service.bsh** - a very simple example of a custom service which reverses strings.

-11) **jsgrid-sequelize.bsh** - Uses [Js-grid.com](http://js-grid.com/) as the front end user-interface.
+12) **jsgrid-sequelize.bsh** - Uses [Js-grid.com](http://js-grid.com/) as the front end user-interface.
 Options include either [MariaDB](https://mariadb.com/) or [CockroachDB](https://cockroachlabs.com/).
 The default is [CockroachDB](https://cockroachlabs.com/).

-12) **test-all-hooks.bsh**   - used to test each and every possible hook to help determine execution order.
+13) **test-all-hooks.bsh**   - used to test each and every possible hook to help determine execution order.
 Creates 42 hooks.

 ### Databases